mcfrith/last-rna/last-long-reads.md

   (e.g. overlapping isoforms).

 ## Changes

+2021-03: Previously, `lastdb` option `-R01` was suggested.
+But this
+         is the default setting since LAST 1205.

 2021-02-16: Previously, `last-split` option `-fMAF` was suggested.
             But this is the default setting since LAST 1180.